 My suggestion would be to create a realm by default and associate it with the default zone and zonegroup, so that realm could be extended later to include more zones or zonegroups.

-#2 Updated by Casey Bodley over 2 years ago
+#2 Updated by Casey Bodley almost 3 years ago

 - Backport set to jewel